 Although the individual circumstances behind how and why we feel the way we do vastly differ, the fact remains that we are all experiencing those confusing and conflicting emotions and thoughts.
-We all at some point feel isolated.
+We all, at some point, feel isolated.
 We feel no one understands us.
-This often brings out social awkwardness, anxiety, depression…. etc. At some point we either wake up or become so frustrated we step up and make something happen.
+This often brings out social awkwardness, anxiety, depression…. etc. At some point, we either wake up or become so frustrated that we step up and make something happen.
 This something could be applying for a Fellowship Program with The Mission Continues, working for a veterans service office at a local college, finding a local nonprofit to volunteer or work with, or finding some other way to serve.
 Find a passion and use it to help others.
 For me, I initially found my peace helping others in spite of what I dealt with.
 It started with helping veterans at my college transition out of the military.
-Since then, I’ve moved forward serving more than just our veterans.
+Since then, I’ve moved forward, serving more than just our veterans.
 Now, I help anyone and everyone who I am able to help develop healthier lifestyles by coaching them, and some I even help coach through building their own business.
 It’s my way of giving back.

 If there is a veteran you’re close to going through the process, please be patient and encouraging.